 The NYISO is considering a broad spectrum of market product and structural enhancements that may be necessary to incent market participants to meet the reliability needs anticipated with the Climate Leadership and Community Protection Act (CLCPA).
-The CLCPA includes 70% renewable generation by 2030 and carbon neutral electricity by 2040, 6,000 MWs of solar by 2025, 3,000 MWs of energy storage by 2030, 9,000 MWs of offshore wind by 2035, and 185 trillion BTU electricity reduction through energy efficiency.
+The CLCPA includes 70% renewable generation by 2030 and carbon neutral electricity by 2040, 6,000 MWs of solar by 2025, 6,000 MWs of energy storage by 2030, 9,000 MWs of offshore wind by 2035, and 185 trillion BTU electricity reduction through energy efficiency.
 The NYISO has completed its simulation of potential market conditions and initiated discussions on possible reforms with stakeholders.
 Based upon these discussions, and input from the stakeholders, the NYISO has identified a series of initiatives to prepare for balancing intermittency and variability, and managing energy limited resources.
 The NYISO produced a whitepaper on "Reliability and Market Considerations for a Grid in Transition," which identifies the needs for additional resource flexibility and responsiveness to balance the output from large penetrations of weather dependent resources.
-The NYISO is evaluating system ramping and other flexibility needs of the grid to determine whether additional market products should be developed to continue to support reliable grid operations as the resource mix and electric load profiles continue to transition in support of a decarbonized economy.
-The NYISO has presented preliminary findings from its ramping analysis to stakeholders and continues to analyze the flexibility needs of the future power system.
-(Current)
+The NYISO continues to evaluate system ramping and other flexibility needs of the grid to determine whether additional market products should be developed to continue to support reliable grid operations as the resource mix and electric load profiles continue to transition in support of a decarbonized economy as part of its 2023 Balancing Intermittency effort.
+The NYISO has presented its findings from its ramping analysis to stakeholders and continues to analyze the flexibility needs of the future power system.
+A white paper on the analysis and findings was shared with the NYISO stakeholders in December 2022.
+(Updated)